 How To Survive Long Flights In Economy: Conclusion

-Before you go, I have some additional reads for how to survive those long flights in economy to make them painless as possible.
+Before you go, I have some additional reads on how to survive those long flights in economy to make them painless as possible.

 - Here Are The 30 Essentials You Absolutely Need To Pack In Your Carry On To Survive Long Flights